 Beau Brummel, England’s original dandy and arbiter of men’s fashion during the eighteenth century, was born just plain George.
 (George Bryan Brummel, to be exact.)

 - Another eighteenth century fashionista, born Richard Nash, and known for his prominent role in making Bath the go-to scene for privileged types.

-- PC Wren gave the nickname to Michael Geste for a 1924 adventure novel.
+- PC Wren gave the nickname to fictional character Michael Geste for a 1924 adventure novel.
 Beau Geste translates something like “a fine gesture,” making the name a play on words.
 In the novel – and later movie adaptations, Geste joins the French Foreign Legion because it’s the honorable thing to do.

 - Jimmy Walker served as New York City mayor during the Jazz Age.
 Scandal brought down his political career.
 He also answered to this nickname.